annkamsk/polishlyrics/metro_bluswis.md

 Call on me again!\
 Give me a cause that I can fight for\
 I'll take whatever you prepare\
-Give me a wrong I can do right for\
+Give me a role I would be right for\
 Show me any sense

 Call on me again!\
-Give me a law that won’t abuse me\
+Give me just laws that won’t abuse me\
 Hard work that pays off, pain with gain\
 Give me strict rules that won’t confuse me\
 That will keep me sane